Ethics for FloridaCode: 18-EFL

 Ethics for Florida--This is an ethics course designed for Florida CPAs covering standards of professional conduct and business practices adhered to by accountants such as CPAs in order to enhance their profession and maximize idealism, justice and fairness when dealing with the public, clients and other members of their profession.
-It also presents an approach --the threats and safeguards approach –to coping with ethical dilemmas.
-Also included are some cases of AICPA ethics violations.
+It also presents an ethical overview, the AICPA Code of Professional Conduct and the threats and safeguards approach to copingwith ethical dilemmas.

 After completing this course, you will:

 - Differentiate between amoral and ethical values.

 - List and characterize two systems of ethics.

 - Discuss ethical reasoning used by accountants.

 - Differentiate between rulings and principles of the AICPA Code of Professional Conduct